roise-bailey/1701QCA-Assessment1/experiments/experiments.md

 #### Reflection ####

-In this experiment, something new to me was or something I learned was (insert something here).
+In this experiment, something I learned was how a transistor works as a new micro:bit element.

-This experiment could be the basis of a real world application such as (insert something here).
+This experiment could be the basis of a real world application such as a small, hand-held fan or motorised device that spins.
+Many elecrical devices do use a motor in some way, whether this is to spin something or as a power source.

 ### Setting the Tone with a Piezo Buzzer ###